vimmuyengwa/tswd-portfolio-vimbaiM/critique-by-design.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 For perspective, I also thought it was important to look at the contributing factors documented that showed life evaluations for happiness.
-After looking at the dataset, I though the aforementioned factors would engender more questions such as dystopia and residual as well as perceptions of corruption would engender more questions than otherwise.
+After looking at the dataset, I though the aforementioned factors such as dystopia and residual as well as perceptions of corruption would engender more questions than otherwise.

 <div style="min-height:402px" id="datawrapper-vis-rqBsF"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/rqBsF/embed.js" charset="utf-8" data-target="#datawrapper-vis-rqBsF"></script><noscript><img src="https://datawrapper.dwcdn.net/rqBsF/full.png" alt="" /></noscript></div>